Betrayal Trauma and Infidelity Therapy

 What is Infidelity Therapy?

-Infidelity therapy, also known as betrayal trauma recovery therapy, is a specialized form of counseling designed to help individuals and couples navigate the complex emotions and challenges that arise following an affair.
+Infidelity therapy, also known as betrayal trauma therapy, is a specialized form of counseling designed to help individuals and couples navigate the complex emotions and challenges that arise following an affair.
 The primary goal of seeking therapy is to provide a structured and supportive environment where both partners can openly discuss their feelings, process the betrayal, and work towards healing and if desired, reconciliation.

 Main Components of Infidelity Therapy